connectRN/.github/pull_request_template.md

 - [ ] Input validation is done at the server side, regardless if the client is doing validation
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes
+- [ ] My change is gated behind a LaunchDarkly flag, or I have provided a reason that it is not.